chalbert/module-injection/README.md

 Of course there are still interesting problems to be solved:
 - Automated test coverage must be really good to catch regression over many apps
-- Automated test must be able to know what apps consumer what modules.
+- Automated test must be able to know what apps consume what modules.
 Should be feasible if it talks to the same Module Injection API.
 - Caching is possible but more complex

 ### Disclaimer